jonathan-fries/random_testing/README.md

 To supply your own license, make a copy of the file called random_license_template.js.
 Rename it to random_license.js, and paste your license from Random.org into the file.

+It does not currently have a UI to view the results, which means  you can only see them by pausing the code in the browser.

+Not terribly functional, but I am working on it.